Blackstone’s Americas Real Estate Division Bets on Canada. Here’s Why.

 Eroding tax bases due to vacant office buildings can be a lightning rod for adaptive reuse in downtown cores.
 City planners and local municipalities often greenlight office conversions far faster than new builds to secure a stable tax base.
 Tax incentives for market-rate and affordable housing also contribute to the benefits of repurposing commercial space and offer developers more avenues to realize economic viability.

 These measures help municipalities realize their ultimate goals of returning residents to the city’s most vibrant places.
-Activating dormant commercial neighbourhoods and reigniting downtown cores only happens withĀ urban regeneration strategiesĀ and densification.
+Activating dormant commercial neighbourhoods and reigniting downtown cores only happens with urban regeneration strategies and densification.
 Existing office buildings are often near transit hubs and retail centres, making them an attractive option for livable uses.
 Location is key and walkability is high on the list to command desirable units for future tenants.

 While each region and municipality has planning approvals and guidelines for such conversions, most cities in North America, including Toronto and Calgary, are offering incentive programs to drive economic recovery in the core.
 These incentive programs vary based on specific goals.